Airport check-in: Passenger identity registration

 At the time of check-in, one of the agent's primary duties is to check for valid documents.
 This includes tickets, passports, visas, letters of consent, and in some cases, passengers' address and contact details to comply with immigration requirements.

 Some airlines may ask passengers to present the original credit card used for payment.

 Baggage registration

 At the time of check-in, the passenger hands over baggage which is checked by the airport security and may be sealed (subject to the security regulations in that country).
 Anything that is above the weight limit or which is not allowed to be carried by the passenger themselves in the aircraft cabin is usually handed over to the agent at the time of check-in.
-The baggage allowance, if any, is prescribed by the airline and anything in excess will warrant additional surcharges.
+The baggage allowance, if any, is prescribed by the airline and anything in excess may be refused or warrant additional surcharges, at the airline’s discretion.

 Self-service bag drop

 Some airlines have a self-check-in process allowing passengers with bags to check-in at Self Bag Drop machines.
 Passengers then attach the baggage tag and drop the bag at the baggage drop belt.
 Passengers without checked luggage can go straight to the lounge (if entitled to lounge access) and check in at the kiosk there using their ePass (a small RFID device only for its premium customers) or proceed straight to the departure gate.
 Many airlines use electronic check-in such as ePass, mPass, or similar mobile apps, and these applications serve as the boarding pass.